Flag packages which have issues in their strong dependencies

 Package metadata from

-.- verbose
+meta_packages().- verbose

-to print progress while checking dependency status,FALSE
+TRUEto print progress while checking dependency status,FALSEotherwise.

 Value